rust-lang/rust/src/doc/trpl/getting-started.md

 ## Uninstalling

-If you ever need to uninstall Rust for any reason, refer to this section to find out how.
-It's actually as easy as installing.
+Uninstalling Rust is as easy as installing it.
 On Linux or Mac, just run the uninstall script:

 ```bash